 River improvement to make the area more accessible and enjoyable

 (Sakai River in Machida City)

 Constructing Regulating Reservoirs and Diversion Channels

-As of the end of fiscal 2013, 25 regulating reservoirs for 11 rivers had been completed, with a total capacity of some 2,000,000 cubic meters (including those that were only partially in use), and eight diversion channels for five rivers had been built, with a total length of approximately 12 km.
+By the end of fiscal 2016, 28 regulating reservoirs for 12 rivers had been completed, with a total capacity of some 2.56 million cubic meters (including those that were only partially in use), and eight diversion channels for five rivers were built, with a total length of approximately 12 km.

-As for rainfall exceeding 50 mm per hour, the Bureau, in principle, controls floods with regulating reservoirs.
-It will proceed with the construction of new regulating reservoirs, starting with the eight high priority areas such as those along the Kandagawa and Nogawa rivers.
-The plan includes a regional regulating reservoir, which consists of interconnected reservoirs that can mutually handle runoff from the others.
+As for rainfall exceeding 50mm per hour, the Bureau, in principle, controls floods with regulating reservoirs.
+To satisfy the new rainfall criteria, it will proceed with the construction of regulating reservoirs, starting with the nine high priority areas such as those along the Kanda and Sakai rivers.

 Construction on the Johoku Chuo Park Regulating Reservoir on the Shakujii River and the Nogawa River Osawa Regulating Reservoir began in fiscal 2016, and work is also progressing on projects started in fiscal 2017, including the Sakai River Kisohigashi Regulating Reservoir and the Yazawa River Diversion Channel.
 The Ring Road No. 7 Multi-basin Underground Regulating Reservoir will be constructed for the basins of the Kanda, Shakujii, and Shirako rivers, which will interconnect the Kanda River / Ring Road No. 7 Underground Regulating Reservoir and the Shirako River Underground Regulating Reservoir and enable both reservoirs to mutually handle overflow from those rivers.